 - The offside rule has existed since the beginning of football history.
 It was introduced back in the 19th century.

-- At the start of the football era, the rule was stricter: it was necessary to have three defenders between the player and the goal.
+- At the beginning of the football era, the rule was stricter: it was necessary to have three defenders between the player and the goal.